-At Greenfields, we are very proud of our enquiry curriculum.
+At Greenfields, we are very proud of our enquiry based thematic curriculum.
 This really develops the children’s ability to learn about history and it gives more depth of opportunity to the teachers.
 From EYFS to Year 6 we have developed strategies and techniques within our curriculum to develop historical knowledge, skills and understanding.

 The aims of history at Greenfields are in line with the National Curriculum, they are to ensure that children:

 - Know and understand the history of the British Isles as a coherent, chronological narrative, from the earliest times to the present day: how people’s lives have shaped this nation and how Britain has influenced and been influenced by the wider world